iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wi.covid19.exposurenotifications___minted141008/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.wi.covid19.exposurenotifications 1 reviews"/>
 </p>

+> The app does not install at all.
+Please fix it so more people can use this tool to keep our state virus free.<br> :date: __2021-01-06 19:06:55__

 > Don't have any experience.
 Why are people so positive about this.
 This app just came out.
 No one can you really say what's going to happen.
 Here come the AI filled Dracos.<br> :date: __2021-01-01 00:48:41__

 > Evey news story says turn off Bluetooth because that is how people hack your phone.
 This turns on your Bluetooth forever all day.<br> :date: __2020-12-31 23:28:40__